top of page

 Yeti (Preferred Link)

-When I'm working out, I don't like bottles with straws because I can't drink it fast enough.
-I like that this bottle has a chug cap that let's me drink as much as I want as fast as I want.
+When I'm working out, straws just slow me down.
+I want to drink fast and get back to it.
+I like that this bottle has a chug cap that lets me drink as much as I want as fast as I want.

 I have both an 18oz and a 26oz of this bottle.
-If my bottle will need to fit in a cup holder, I will use the 18oz.
+If my bottle needs to fit in a cup holder, I will use the 18oz.
 If I think I will need more liquid, I will opt for the 26oz.
 Otherwise, I use these pretty interchangeably.

 Pros